-Sends the data of a socket, to the spectred destination, waiting for it to be sent (infinite th
+Sends file data on a socket, to the specified destination, waiting for it to be sent ("infinite" time-out).

-The FileHandle must refer to an open raw file as described in file:open/2.
+The FileHandle must refer to an open raw file as described in file: open/2.

 This call will not return until the data has been accepted by the platform's network layer, or it reports an error.